GF 101: Gluten-Free Marketing for the Gluten-Curious

 That physician wasn’t necessarily unqualified or lazy; he, like many, didn’t have gluten on his radar.
 But he will.
 And the food, beverage, and ingredients industry will, too.

 Stories like mine (developing an intolerance to gluten years before recognizing it) are increasingly common.
-That number of stories is going to grow dramatically in the coming years as consumers become increasingly aware of gluten as a significant issue.
+This number of stories is going to grow dramatically as consumers become aware of gluten as a significant issue.
 Gluten issues (from celiac disease to intolerance) seem trendy right now because they’re relatively new to the public.
-They absolutely will move from trend to staple in the coming years.
+They absolutely will move from trend to staple in the coming years, enter gluten-free marketing.
 Food, beverage, and ingredients marketers can’t afford to think of gluten-free products as merely a trend.

 Those with celiac disease and gluten intolerance aren’t the only ones who benefit from gluten-free products.
 Many people, including high-profile athletes, have adopted gluten-free diets, mostly based, I imagine, on increased energy claims.
-Because the cost of living gluten-free is still relatively high, gf as a lifestyle choice probably won’t catch on in a big way any time soon, but the consumer segment who buys gf from necessity will more than make up for that.
+Because the cost of living, gluten-free is still relatively high.
+Gluten-free as a lifestyle choice probably won’t catch on in a big way any time soon, but the consumer segment who buys GF from necessity will more than make up for that.

-Industry regulations for making gluten-free claims are complex and changing, so making the move requires in-depth planning, potential facility alterations, and regulatory knowledge (which MarketPlace is happy to provide!).
-But those who live the gluten-free lifestyle are quick to show loyalty to brands committed to quality gluten-free products, and that kind of brand loyalty is most likely more than worth the commitment.
+Industry regulations for making gluten-free claims are complex and changing.
+So making the move requires in-depth planning, potential facility alterations, and regulatory knowledge (which MarketPlace is happy to provide!).
+Fortunately, those who live a gluten-free lifestyle are quick to show loyalty to brands committed to quality gluten-free products.
+That kind of brand loyalty is most likely more than worth the commitment.

-I only get food from two restaurants in St. Louis, not because I’m picky but because they’re the only places I trust with the gluten issue.
-I don’t go out for a beer anymore because no place that I know offers gluten-free beer (cider is not beer!).
-Grocer or casual food chain, if you invest in gluten-free, you’ll have almost no competition—I’m desperate for good gluten-free options, and there are hundreds of thousands out there like me.
+I only get food from two restaurants in St. Louis because they’re the only places I trust (with the gluten issue).
+I don’t go out for a beer anymore because no one offers gluten-free beer (cider is not beer!).
+Whether a grocer or casual food chain, if you invest in GF, you’ll have almost no competition.
+I’m desperate for good gluten-free options, and there are hundreds of thousands out there like me.